scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 - The consumer reads all records from the beginning of the topic, including records that were sent before the consumer was started.

 ### Conclusion
 - The consumer can read records from the beginning of the topic, which can lead to duplicate processing of records if not handled properly.
-//TODO elaborate on this, why is that a problem? explicitly mention that due to offset earliest it will reread all records from the beginning of the topic.
+This can become a problem if the application is not designed to handle duplicates.
+Which could cause data to be corrupted, inconsistent, ot incorrect.
+- Specifically, if the consumer is set to read from the earliest offset (auto.offset.reset=earliest), and the consumer restarts or a new consumer joins the consumer group, it will begin reading from the earliest message in the log that is available on the broker.
+In practical terms, this means the consumer will process all messages from the start of the topic, which includes messages that may have already been processed prior to the restart.

 ## E04-02: Read from 200

 ### Parameters and Process